 Employer Evaluation of your performance.
-A link to a customized evaluation form is emailed to your employer by the Office of Co-op and Career Services during the midpoint of each term you are on co-op.
+A link to a customized evaluation form is emailed to your employer by the Office of Career Services & Co-op during the midpoint of each term you are on co-op.
 This evaluation must be filled out by your supervisor and submitted for review.
 Please check with your supervisor to make sure that they have received it and encourage them to fill it out as soon as possible.
 Also ask if your supervisor is willing to sit down and review the evaluation with you – it is always good to get feedback on your performance!

 Student Co-op Work Report.
 Many of you (students with a mandatory co-op requirement) will also need to write your own “work report” or evaluation of your job.
-This report (with some exceptions depending on your major) is available to you via your Job Zone account during the midpoint of each term you are on co-op and should be completed prior to the last day of the academic term.
+This report (with some exceptions depending on your major) is available to you via your Handshake account during the midpoint of each term you are on co-op and should be completed prior to the last day of the academic term.

 Failure to receive all necessary evaluations may result in an “F” on your transcript so it is important for you to follow the guidelines set forth by your department.
 If you are unsure of the exact procedure for your particular major, please review “Your Co-op Quick Start Guide” which can be found on the cooperative education page of our site or through your program coordinator.